LebToki/MedicalAssistantChatBot/README.md

 - `css/`: Directory containing CSS stylesheets for styling the chatbot interface.
 - `assets/`: Directory containing images and other static assets used in the application.

+## Configure the database connection details in the database_config.php file
+// database_config.php

+// Load environment variables from a .env file if available if (file_exists(__DIR__ . '/.env')) {
+    $dotenv = Dotenv\Dotenv::createImmutable(__DIR__);
+    $dotenv->load();
+}

+// Database host
+define('DB_HOST', getenv('DB_HOST') ?: 'localhost');

+// Database username
+define('DB_USER', getenv('DB_USER') ?: 'root');

+// Database password
+define('DB_PASS', getenv('DB_PASS') ?: '');

+// Database name
+define('DB_NAME', getenv('DB_NAME') ?: 'phpbot');

+Open the application in a web browser to start interacting with the chatbot.

+The system is tested with over 200k Medical Questions and Answers with full prepared statements and indexing.

+Managed Input Sanitization and SQL Injection hacks.

+##  Directory Structure
+index.php: The main file that contains the chatbot interface and handles user interactions. bot.php: Handles the server-side processing of user messages and retrieves appropriate responses from the database. ingest.php: Imports data from JSON files into the chatbot's database for expanding its knowledge base. fetch_response.php: Retrieves a random response from the database for displaying in the chatbot interface. training/: Directory containing JSON files with additional data to be ingested into the chatbot's database. css/: Directory containing CSS stylesheets for styling the chatbot interface. assets/: Directory containing images and other static assets used in the application.

 ## Changelog

-**v1.2 - Feature Update (2024-04-14)
+### v1.2 - Feature Update (2024-04-14)

-**Key Enhancements:
+**Key Enhancements:**
-Prepared Statements: Utilized across all SQL operations to enhance security and prevent SQL injection.
+- Prepared Statements: Utilized across all SQL operations to enhance security and prevent SQL injection.

-Database Connection Error Handling: Immediate checks for errors upon database connection attempts to ensure reliability and prompt error reporting.
+- Database Connection Error Handling: Immediate checks for errors upon database connection attempts to ensure reliability and prompt error reporting.

-Refactoring: Moved core functionalities into a separate function, getChatbotResponse, to improve the readability and maintainability of the code.
+- Refactoring: Moved core functionalities into a separate function, getChatbotResponse, to improve the readability and maintainability of the code.

-Separation of Database Config: Shifted database configuration settings to a separate file to centralize database management settings and enhance security.
+- Separation of Database Config: Shifted database configuration settings to a separate file to centralize database management settings and enhance security.

-Database Structure and Performance Improvements:
+**Database Structure and Performance Improvements:**

-Table Changes and Index Introduction: Enhanced database table structures and introduced indexes to optimize data retrieval and performance.
+- Table Changes and Index Introduction: Enhanced database table structures and introduced indexes to optimize data retrieval and performance.

-Full-text Search: Recommended for efficient text searching capabilities, enabling complex query handling and improved search performance.
+- Full-text Search: Recommended for efficient text searching capabilities, enabling complex query handling and improved search performance.

-Normalization: Proposed database normalization to reduce redundancy by dividing data into related tables, enhancing data integrity and performance.
+- Normalization: Proposed database normalization to reduce redundancy by dividing data into related tables, enhancing data integrity and performance.

-Database Engine Recommendations: Suggested appropriate database engines (e.g., InnoDB, MyISAM) based on transaction support needs and read/write speed requirements.
+- Database Engine Recommendations: Suggested appropriate database engines (e.g., InnoDB, MyISAM) based on transaction support needs and read/write speed requirements.

-Script Specific Updates:
+**Script Specific Updates:**

-fetch_response.php:
+- fetch_response.php:

-Function Documentation: Added documentation for searchAnswers to clarify its purpose and usage.
+  - Function Documentation: Added documentation for searchAnswers to clarify its purpose and usage.
-SQL Query Optimization: Ensured SQL queries are optimized for performance, particularly for sorting and searching large datasets.
+  - SQL Query Optimization: Ensured SQL queries are optimized for performance, particularly for sorting and searching large datasets.
-Encapsulation and Modularity: Encouraged the use of classes or separate functions for database interactions to simplify code management.
+  - Encapsulation and Modularity: Encouraged the use of classes or separate functions for database interactions to simplify code management.

-index.php:
+- index.php:

-JavaScript Consolidation: Unified JavaScript into a single block for better management and reduced HTTP requests.
+  - JavaScript Consolidation: Unified JavaScript into a single block for better management and reduced HTTP requests.
-Error Handling Improvements: Corrected the placement of .catch() for fetch operations to ensure errors are appropriately caught and handled.
+  - Error Handling Improvements: Corrected the placement of .catch() for fetch operations to ensure errors are appropriately caught and handled.

-ingest.php:
+- ingest.php:

-File Filtering: Configured to process only .json files to avoid unnecessary computation.
+  - File Filtering: Configured to process only .json files to avoid unnecessary computation.
-Error Checks: Enhanced error handling for JSON decoding to ensure robust data processing.
+  - Error Checks: Enhanced error handling for JSON decoding to ensure robust data processing.
-Database Interaction Optimization: Prepared SQL statements outside loops for improved efficiency and reduced processing overhead.
+  - Database Interaction Optimization: Prepared SQL statements outside loops for improved efficiency and reduced processing overhead.

-General Changes:
+**General Changes:**

-UI and Interaction Enhancements: Improved user interface feedback and interaction, ensuring that elements like buttons provide immediate and intuitive feedback to actions.
+- UI and Interaction Enhancements: Improved user interface feedback and interaction, ensuring that elements like buttons provide immediate and intuitive feedback to actions.
-Performance Enhancements: Adjusted scripts and styles to optimize load times and interaction responsiveness.
+- Performance Enhancements: Adjusted scripts and styles to optimize load times and interaction responsiveness.
-This summary encapsulates all major and critical updates made in version 1.2, providing a clear view of improvements and optimizations intended to enhance the functionality, security, and user experience of the Medical Doctor AI Helper Bot.
+- This summary encapsulates all major and critical updates made in version 1.2, providing a clear view of improvements and optimizations intended to enhance the functionality, security, and user experience of the Medical Doctor AI Helper Bot.

 ### v1.1.0 - Feature Update (2023-06-09)
 - Added progress bar and visual feedback during data ingestion.
 - Improved error handling and error reporting during ingestion.
 - Implemented input sanitization to enhance security.
 - Updated CSS styles for better responsiveness on small screens and tablets.
 - Fixed bugs and minor issues reported by users.

 ### v1.0.0 - Initial Release
 - Implemented basic chatbot functionality.
 - Set up database structure and imported initial data.
 - Created user interface for chat interactions.
 - Added ingestion script for importing additional data.
 - Implemented server-side processing of user messages.

 ## License